 Tell your doctor if you have any problems when you stop taking Imrest.

-If you have any query about any aspect of your medicine, or any questions regarding the information in this leaflet, discuss them with your doctor or pharmacist.
+If you have any queries about any aspect of your medicine, or any questions regarding the information in this leaflet, discuss them with your doctor or pharmacist.

 Keep your tablets in the blister pack until it is time to take them.
 If you take the tablets out of the box or the blister pack they may not keep well.